A Family's Commitment to Rangeland Conservation

 Steve became a founding member of the Rangeland Trust in 1998 and still serves, now as an emeritus director.
 A few years later, Jim made a pivotal investment toward a long, successful future for the organization.
 Everyone in the Sinton family has followed Jim's example and given generously to support our work, and helped bring new donors and friends into the Rangeland Trust family.

 Today, Daniel serves on the Rangeland Trust's board of directors and actively engages his children in our activities.
 Steve and Daniel both advocated for the creation of a planned giving program, which we were able to launch earlier this year, so that others could join in to ensure a strong and vibrant future for the Rangeland Trust, protecting what matters for generations of future ranchers in California.
+Then Steve and his wife Jane were among the first to make a planned gift commitment to the Rangeland Trust with a future allocation in their IRA.

 Jim once said: "We are but stewards of the land, and our stewardship should leave it in better condition than when we found it."
 It recalls the words of Thoreau: "In wildness is the preservation of the world."
 Through their commitments to the Rangeland Trust, the Sinton Family has built a legacy of such preservation, and a future for ranching in California.
 We are grateful for their vision.